- Windows Products

 Of course, some free phone manager can help us manager our music files better.
 Download and install this free Syncios Samsung Manager tool on your computer from below, and launch it, connect your Note 8 to computer via USB cable.
 After the Samsung manager tool detect your device, with a simple interface, you can import your music to Note 8 without any quality loss.
 (Please don't forget to enable USB debugging mode on Note 8)

-Steps: Click on My devices > Media on the left panel, hit Import then select the music from your computer to copy to your Note 8.
+Steps: Click on My devices > Media on the left panel, hit Add then select the music from your computer to copy to your Note 8.
 (Drag and Drop is also available)

 If all your music files are saved on your old phone, to transfer music from old phone to your new Galaxy Note 8, I recommend a great phone-to-phone-transfer tool to you: Samsung Data Transfer is a simple yet effective solution for transferring contents between different devices, cross-platform supported.
 With this handy data transfer tool, you are allowed to transfer all music tracks from your old phone (like iPhone, iPod or other Android devices) to your new Samsung Galaxy Note 8 quickly with lossless quality.

 Step 1.
-Download and install Samsung Data Transfer to your computer first and launch it, select Phone to Phone Transfer mode on the homepage.
+Download and install Samsung Data Transfer to your computer first and launch it, select Transfer mode on the homepage.
 Then connect both of your old device and Samsung Galaxy Note 8 to the program via USB cables (or WiFi network).

 Step 2.
 After both phones connected successfully, Syncios would load both phones' data automatically.
 Please ensure the source device was on the left while the Note 8 on the right, you can click on the Flip button to exchange the position.
-Then check Music option on the middle of the panel, click Start Copy to transfer your music to Galaxy Note 8.
+Then check Audio option on the middle of the panel, click Next to transfer your music to Galaxy Note 8.

 If you used to be iOS user and like listening music with iTunes, Samsung Data Transfer can also help you transfer music from iTunes to Note 8.
-Simply choose Restore from iTunes Library mode on the homepage, then select music or playlists to restore to your Galaxy Note 8.
+Simply go to "Restore" and choose iTunes Library mode on the homepage, then select music or playlists to restore to your Galaxy Note 8.

 Music steaming services are popular nowadays, and as we all know, music streaming services add DRM layer to their streaming music, which intended to protect digital media from piracy to prevent you playing the music besides of the intended device.
 So you are no longer able to listen to these music after unsubscription.
 Actually, there is a way to remove the encryption from the streaming music so that you can transfer them to your device and keep listening after unsubscription.
 Details are below: